 - T. r. rugosa — Bobtail or Western Shingleback

-This species is widely distributed in arid to semiarid regions of southern and western Australia.
-It also occurs in the eastern states of Victoria and New South Wales, but is not present in coastal areas.
-Their preferred habitat includes shrublands, desert grasslands, and sandy dunes.
-Individuals have an average home range of four hectares, and will travel up to 500 metres per day.
+This species is widely distributed in arid to semiarid regions of southeastern, southern, and western Australia.
+Their preferred habitat includes coastal heaths, dry sclerophyll forest, woodlands, mallee, shrublands, gibber plains, and sandy deserts.
+Individuals have an average home range of four hectares, and will travel up to 500 meters per day.

 According to Professor Michael Bull’s research, shingleback blue tongue skinks can live up to 50 years in the wild.